AndrewCopeland/conjur-authn-iam-client/dev/lambda/README.md

 - `CONJUR_AUTHN_URL`: The conjur authentication URL. e.g. https://conjur.company.com/authn-iam/global

-The sample lambda code is below:
+The sample lambda code is below.
+We are authenticating to Conjur and listing all of the resource this identity has access to
 ```go
 package main